valentinbinotto/v434.net/README.md

 https://v434.net

-My PGP Public key you will find on: https://v434.net/key
+My PGP public key you will find on: https://v434.net/key

-If you see any security bugs please see this page: https://v434.net/security.txt
+If you see any security problems please see this page: https://v434.net/security.txt